Community safety priorities

 Key priorities 2018/19

-In Dorset, the Community Safety Partnership (CSP) has agreed four priority areas for 2018/19 which have been identified using information gained from our communities and through working with other agencies:
+In Dorset, the Community Safety Partnership (CSP) has agreed five priority areas for 2018/19 which have been identified using information gained from our communities and through working with other agencies:

 - sexual violence and child sexual exploitation